China, India gain upper hand as potash cartel crumbles

-MUMBAI/BEIJING Agriculture in China and India will be the biggest winner after Russia's Uralkali walked away from one of the world's two big potash cartels, paving the way for consumers to demand hefty price cuts.
+MUMBAI/BEIJING Agiculture in China and Indian will be the biggest winner after Russia's Uralkali URKAq.L (URKA.MM) walked away from one of the world's two big potash cartels, paving the way for consumers to demand hefty price cuts.

 The two Asian countries account for around 30 percent of global demand for crop nutrient potash, and had been forced to swallow high prices for a decade in a market dominated by Uralkali's Belarus Potash Company (BPC) and Canpotex, a North American producer group.